 - For defining a Japanese font family, use \DeclareKanjiFamily instead of \DeclareFontFamily.
-However, in the present implementation, using \DeclareFontFamily doesn't cause any problem. - Defining a Japanese font shape can be done by usual \DeclareFontShape:
+(In previous version of LuaTEX-ja, using \DeclareFontFamily didn't cause any problem.
+But this no longer applies the current version.) - Defining a Japanese font shape can be done by usual \DeclareFontShape: